 - Blood Alcohol Content of .20 or higher

 - Driving with a minor child in the vehicle

 - Prior DUI convictions

 Any one of these factors can significantly increase your punishment.
 This results in higher fines, longer license suspension and more jail time.

 Why You Need to Hire a Good Attorney

 In short, it is foolish to take a DUI charge lightly, given what you stand to lose for being convicted.
 With the potential for both criminal and administrative penalties, the first step you need to take when you are charged with driving under the influence is to hire an experienced DUI defense attorney.
 Having an attorney that is experienced with Maryland DUI laws and procedures as well as the science behind breath and blood alcohol testing can make a considerable difference between a DUI conviction and being acquitted of the charges.
 There are many defenses that can be used to help you in your case.
 However, it takes the help of a skilled attorney to identify as well as present the defenses during your trial.

 If you’ve been charged with a DUI in the state of Maryland and are looking for an experienced law firm to represent you, then contact the legal offices of Alpert Schreyer.
 Andrew Alpert is a nationally acclaimed DUI defender.
 He has been successfully been representing cases in the Maryland and D.C. area for over 25 years.
 Using a team approach, Andrew Alpert’s team of skilled legal attorneys can help represent your defense during your trial.
-Call on go online for a free consultation today.
+Call on go online for a free case evaluation today.